There exist no Minimally Knotted Planar Spatial Graphs on the Torus

 \subsection{All assumptions that have been made are necessary.}

-This can be seen by considering the following examples: \begin{itemize} \item There exist nontrivial embeddedings on $T^2$ that contain neither a nontrivial knot nor a nonsplit link.\\ Those are embeddings of graphs which are not planar.\\ \textit{Examples}: $K_{3,3}$ and $K_5$ embedded as shown left in Fig.~1. \item There exist nontrivial embeddings of planar graphs that contain neither a nontrivial knot nor a nonsplit link.\\ Those are not embedded in the torus.\\ \textit{Examples}: Kinoshita-theta curve (middle in Fig.~1) and every ravel. \item There exist nontrivial embeddings of planar graphs on $T^2$.\\ \textit{Examples}: Spatial graphs that are subdivisions of nontrivial torus knots with $n>0$ vertices and $n$ edges (right in Fig.~1). \end{itemize}
+\\ This can be seen by considering the following examples: \begin{itemize} \item There exist nontrivial embeddedings on $T^2$ that contain neither a nontrivial knot nor a nonsplit link.\\ These are embeddings of nonplanar graphs.\\ \textit{Examples}: $K_{3,3}$ and $K_5$ embedded as shown left in Fig.~1. \item There exist nontrivial embeddings of planar graphs that contain neither a nontrivial knot nor a nonsplit link.\\ These embeddings are not embedded on the torus.\\ \textit{Examples}: Kinoshita-theta curve (middle in Fig.~1) and every ravel. \item There exist nontrivial embeddings of planar graphs on $T^2$.\\ \textit{Examples}: Spatial graphs that are subdivisions of nontrivial torus knots with $n>0$ vertices and $n$ edges (right in Fig.~1). \end{itemize}